ledger-direct/ledger-direct-woocommerce/README.md

 1. Go to the extension settings in WordPress admin (").
 2. Enable the Testnet mode.
 3. Use a test XRP Ledger account to make test payments.
-4. You can create test accounts from https://xrpl.org/xrp-testnet-faucet.html for XRP or https://tryrlusd.com/ for RLUSD.
+4. You can create test accounts from the [XRP Testnet faucet](https://xrpl.org/xrp-testnet-faucet.html) for XRP, [RLUSD Testnet faucet](https://tryrlusd.com/) for RLUSD or [Circle Testnet faucet](https://faucet.circle.com/) for USDC.

 ## External Services
 LedgerDirect uses public APIs from Coinbase, Coingecko, Binance, and Kraken to retrieve current cryptocurrency exchange rates.
 These rates are needed to correctly calculate and display payments.